 CAB: People defy curfew in Guwahati, Army conducts flag march

-The people defied curfew in Guwahati on Thursday morning to protest against the Citizen (Amendment) Bill as the situation remained tense throughout Assam, with the Army conducting flag march in the city.
-Guwahati, the epicentre of anti-CAB protests, was placed under indefinite curfew last night while the Army was called in at four places and Assam Rifles personnel were deployed in Tripura on Wednesday as the two northeastern states plunged into chaos over the hugely emotive Citizenship (Amendment) Bill or CAB.
+The people defied the curfew in Guwahati on Thursday morning to protest against the Citizenship (Amendment) Bill as the situation remained tense throughout Assam, with the Army conducting flag march in the city.
+Guwahati, the epicenter of anti-CAB protests, was placed under indefinite curfew last night while the Army was called in at four places and Assam Rifles personnel were deployed in Tripura on Wednesday as the two northeastern states plunged into chaos over the hugely emotive Citizenship (Amendment) Bill or CAB.

 All Assam Student's Union has called for a protest at 11 am in Guwahati.
 Krishak Mukti Sangram Samiti appealed to the people to come out on the road for peaceful protest.

 "Curfew is on till further orders, We are monitoring the situation very closely.
-So far the situation is under control,' Mukesh Agrawal told PTI.
-An RSS official told PTI that the organisation's office in Dibrugarh, Sadya and Tezpur were attacked.
+So far the situation is under control,' Assam Police Additional Director General (Law and Order) Mukesh Agrawal told PTI.
+An RSS official told PTI that the organization's office in Dibrugarh, Sadya and Tezpur were attacked.
 The BJP office in Tezpur was also attacked.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)